-- ✓ A person who moves permanently from the real property after the property owner (or person in control of the site) issues a vacate notice to the person.
-An owner who refuses to renew an expiring lease in order to evade the responsibility to provide relocation assistance will also trigger URA coverage for the tenant. - The effective move date of the displaced person is based on whether: - If the grantee has site control at the time the grantee submits an application for KCDBG funds for the project that is later approved, then the household is considered displaced on the submission date of the application; or - If the grantee does not have site control when the application for KCDBG funds, the effective date will be the date the grantee obtains site control. - A person who moves permanently from the real property after the initiation of negotiations, unless the person is a tenant who was issued a written notice of the expected displacement prior to occupying the property (otherwise known as a "Move-In Notice")
+✓ A person who moves permanently from the real property after the property owner (or person in control of the site) issues a vacate notice to the person.
+An owner who refuses to renew an expiring lease in order to evade the responsibility to provide relocation assistance will also trigger URA coverage for the tenant.

+- ✓ The effective move date of the displaced person is based on whether: - If the subrecipient has site control at the time the subrecipient submits an application for CDBG-DR funds for the project that is later approved, then the household is considered displaced on the submission date of the application; or - If the subrecipient does not have site control when the application for CDBG-DR funds, the effective date will be the date the subrecipient obtains site control. - ✓ A person who moves permanently from the real property after the initiation of negotiations, unless the person is a tenant who was issued a written notice of the expected displacement prior to occupying the property (otherwise known as a "Move-In Notice") - ✓ A person who moves permanently and was not issued a Notice of Nondisplacement after the application for CDBG-DR funds is approved.